zeroDivZero/notes-kubernetes/notes/1_contrainer.md

 ![Layers](../img/container-layers.png)

-When downloading container image, each layer -- with unique id -- is downloaded separately, but Docker caches locally, so only new layers downloaded.
+When downloading image, each layer -- with unique id -- downloaded separately, but Docker caches locally, so only new layers downloaded.
 Aim to minimize number of layers.
 Can only write to top layer, everything below is read-only.

 ## Registry